-The private car is the dominant mode of transport in all of the wards in the borough.
+The private car is the dominant mode of transport in all of the wards in the borough, with the majority of journeys being under 2 miles.

 The highest percentage car use is in the Darton East, Penistone East and Darfield wards, where car use accounts for 81.0%, 80.0% and 80.0% respectively.